satyakonmsft/skype-docs/Skype/UCWA/user_ref.md

 ---
-title: user as the entry point to the API using user credentials
+title: user reference for Skype for Business 2015
 ---
-# user
+# user reference for Skype for Business 2015

  _**Applies to:** Skype for Business 2015_